doublecloud/terraform-provider-doublecloud/example_projects/byoc_clickhouse_kafka/README.md

-# Example terraform to create a transfer from PostgreSQL to ClickHouse
+# Example terraform to create a ClickHouse and Apache Kafka in BYOC

-The example in this directory illustrates how to describe ClickHouse and Apache Kafka with BYOC over AWS account.
+The example in this directory illustrates how to create ClickHouse and Apache Kafka with BYOC in user's AWS account with configured KafkaEngine in Clickhouse.

 Before running `terraform apply`, replace the variables and values in the Terraform files with the appropriate ones to enable access to databases in your environment.